lit/lit-element/docs/_guide/styles.md

 }
 ```

-Firstly, expressions inside a `<style>` element won't update per instance in ShadyCSS, due to limitations of the ShadyCSS polyfill.
+Expressions inside a `<style>` element won't update per instance in ShadyCSS, due to limitations of the ShadyCSS polyfill.
 See the [ShadyCSS readme](https://github.com/webcomponents/shadycss/blob/master/README.md#limitations) for more information.

-Secondly, evaluating an expression inside a `<style>` element is inefficient.
-When the text content of a `<style>` element changes, the browser must re-parse the whole element, resulting in needless rework.
+Evaluating an expression inside a `<style>` element is inefficient.
+When the text content of a `<style>` element changes, the browser must re-parse the whole element, resulting in unnecessary rework.

 To avoid creating performance problems:

 * Separate styles that require per-instance evaluation from those that don't.
-* Capture per-instance styles in complete `<style>` blocks, and include them in your template to avoid re-evaluation.
+* Evaluate per-instance styles by creating an expression that captures a complete `<style>` block, and include it in your template to avoid re-parsing.

 **Example**